rsoiffer/Forge-of-Stars/combat-rules.md

 ## Taking Cover

 Having cover from enemy fire is extremely important in any gunfight.
 Whenever you're behind an object, you gain a bonus to AC, Reflex saves, and Stealth rolls against enemies on the other side of the cover.
 The size of the bonus depends on the quality of the cover, as shown in the table before.
-The [Take Cover](basic-powers.html#take-cover) action doubles this bonus.
+The {% ref Take Cover %} action doubles this bonus.

 <table>
   <tr>